abderrahman504/abderrahman504/README.md

 ### Who am I?
 I'm a computer engineering student at Alexandria University.
 I'm also an ✨*aspiring game developer*✨ and occasionally do some freelancing.
-I read some books, play some games, watch some tv, etc.
+I read some books, play some games, watch some tv.
+Very meandaring.

 ### A few things I know about
 Some good things that have come from the annual eight-month Stress'n'Torture bonanza that is university 🫠🫠 is that I learned a lot of stuff from very different fields I wouldn't otherwise learn about.